RolandAmini/hello--word/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Feel free it try out and share your ideas.
+Feel free try it out and share your ideas.
+And remember to give a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>